fourgates/leet-code-algorithms/Graphs/ShortestPath/README.md

 ### Theorem 2
 - In a `graph with negative weight cycles` there is no shortest path!
 - There is no shortest path because each time you go through the cycle the weight of the path gets smaller!

+### Using Dynamic Programming
+- You can use **up to N-1** edges to find the shortest path from `A`->`B`
+- `N-1` means you can use 1,2,3,... etc up to `N-1` edges to find the shortest path
+- Make sure there is not a negative cycle, otherwise there is no shortest path!

+1. Create a `N` * `E` matrix where `N` is the total number of edges and `E` is the maxium number of edges you are allowed to use. `E` will either be `N-1` or some small value defined in the problem.
+This matrix stores ths shortest distance from your source node to each verticie using up to `N-1` verticies.
+2. Init each cell to positive infinity (or `Integer.MAX_VALUE`)
+3. Start with 0 edges.
+You will only be able to get to the src node with 0 edges, thus its distance is 0.
+4. Next, look for the shortest distances using `AT MOST` 1 edge.
+(AT MOST 1 means you could use 0 edges or 1 edge)
+5. The distance to the source using 1 edge is still 0.
+6. Look at the next vert and identify which edges are directed at it.
+7. Lookup the distance from the neighbors from N-1 edges.
+If the current distance + the N-1 distance we < than the neighbor we can update out table to store current_distance + n-1_distance
+- which N-K edge do you choose to use?
+You may need to count how many edges you are allowed to use at this cell.
+Else you can choose to use the cheapest distance.

+`DP[k][u] min(DP([k][u], DP[k-1][v] + W(u,v)`
+> k = at most number of edges
+> u = the target vertex. (we are assuming the question defined a src node)
+> W() = weight algorithm
+> DP[k][u] = shortest path to u with at most k edges
+> DP[k-1][v] + W(u,v) = (assume we have edge u->v) shortest path from the previous verticie + the weight of the current distance from u->v

+> Base Cae = N = N-1